linyufly/AxisAlignedFlowMap/README.md

       $ cmake .
       $ make

-It will generate an executable of main.
+It will generate an executable called FlowMap.

 ### License